PythonCoderUnicorn/Trek-EnginR/Trek_jargon.md

 - level_dx_3         # Level 3 diagnostic
 - field_mods         # Repair work on the field modulators
 - crystalization     # Crystallization from plasma discharges
+- actuators          # Reset the actuators on the chambers coil

 ## Navigational
 - nav_comp        # Navigational computer
+- carrier_wave    # high-carrier frequency

 ## Security
 - pwr_grid_loc    # Access the power grid to Security checkpoint 4 on the promenade